heclak/community-a4e-c/README.md

 **Q: Can I get involved with the A-4E-C project?**

 - Yes!
-[Join the Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
+First, join the [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
 We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
-If you think you have something to contribute, don't hesitate!
+If you think you have something to contribute, don't hesitate to reach out in the chat.

 **Q: Is there a user manual or tutorials available?**